 With Patchwork guests give more

 According to a recent survey by American Express the national average spent on a wedding gift is £60.
 With Patchwork the average gift spend is £65.
 We believe this is because the experience is more personal, fun and meaningful that buying from a traditional gift list or giving cash direct.
-It’s also because most patchworks are priced in a way that enables everyone to contribute something and inspires, those who can afford, to give more.
+It’s also because most patchworks are priced in a way that enables everyone to contribute something and inspires those who can afford to, to give more.